jflowernet/Montserrat_MSP_prioritization/README.md

 The systematic conservation prioritization package `prioritizr`used for the spatial prioritization uses the Gurobi library which requires a license.
 More information about installing Gurobi: https://prioritizr.net/articles/gurobi_installation.html

 Other optimizers can be used to solve the `prioritizr` conservation problems: https://prioritizr.net/articles/saltspring.html#solving-the-problem

+### Update 2022-02-03

+Added additional original (non-processed) data following a data request, so that data is publicly available in the future.
+Data files are in `data` directory:

+* `fish_pots_pts.gpkg` - fishing pot locations as points.
+See paper Methods for how this data was used to create the fishing effort shown in Figure 3 (c).
+In WGS84 EPSG:4326 projection.
+* `fishing_value.tif` - the fishing value layer from Figure S1 (b) in the Supplementary information.
+In WGS84 EPSG:4326 projection.
+* `habitat_map.gpkg` - vector format habitat map, as shown in Figure 3 (a).
+In WGS84 EPSG:4326 projection.